Time Limits in the Employment Tribunal

 Chris Dobbs looks at a recent EAT case where disability and sex discrimination was claimed surrounding a woman's menopause symptoms.
 Chris discsses the key considerations for employers in such cases.

-Chris Dobbs from our Employment Team looks at some topical cases regarding discrimination against menopausal women.
+Chris Dobbs from our Employment Team looks at some topical cases regarding discrimination against menopausal women and menopause claims.

 Employment Solicitor Chris Dobbs outlines some key considerations for employers to try and limit the risk of hybrid working disputes and claims